-In Python 3, this returns the contents of the help_data.txt file as a binary string.
+This returns the contents of the help\data.txt file as a binary string.
 If it is actually characters, you must decode it:

-'''

-help_utf = help_bin.decode('UTF-8', 'ignore')
+help\utf = help\bin.decode('UTF-8', 'ignore')

-'''

 Adding Binary Files

 Note: Binary files refers to DLLs, dynamic libraries, shared object-files, and such, which PyInstaller is going to search for further binary dependencies.
 Files like images and PDFs should go into the datas.